conceptkit/swift-conceptkit/README.md

 - Or: | e.g. `Apples | Oranges`
 - Exclusion: ! e.g. `!Threshold Is Breached`

 Vectors can refer to other concepts in the graph by name, which triggers a resolution of those sub-concepts to access their referenced inclusions.
-This resolution process is not tied to the order of the Concept Kit code, but rather occurs based on the topological order derived from the dependencies between vectors.
+This resolution process is not tied to the order of the Concept Kit code, but rather occurs based on a topological order derived from the dependencies between vectors.

 ### Self-Referential Vectors